 Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could rise 12 points at the opening bell.

-The trading activity on that day showed that the foreign portfolio investors (FPIs) sold shares worth a net Rs 1731.33 crore yesterday, 2 December 2019, as per provisional data released by the stock exchanges.
-Domestic institutional investors (DIIs) bought shares worth a net Rs 753.99 crore, yesterday, 2 December 2019, as per provisional data.
+The trading activity on that day showed that the foreign portfolio investors (FPIs) bought shares worth a net Rs 578.28 crore on Friday, 10 January 2020, as per provisional data released by the stock exchanges.
+Domestic institutional investors (DIIs) sold shares worth a net Rs 251.74 crore, on Friday, 10 January 2020, as per provisional data.

 Powered by Capital Market - Live News